I’m using Mondays to clear out my mailbox. Today I’m tackling the question of how to get baby to sleep through the night.

 If you want to know how to get your baby to sleep through the night, you’d probably better ask somebody besides me.
 I have a really bad track record in that department.
 If my memory serves me right, only two of our twelve slept consistently through the night before their second (and for some, third or fourth) birthday.

-When my second was born (16 months later), I knew I was going to have to change my strategy, so I read up on getting a baby to sleep through the night.
+When my second child was born (16 months later), I knew I was going to have to change my strategy.
+So I read up on getting a baby to sleep through the night.
 I had lots of friends who’d used sleep training methods with great success, but I failed miserably.

 Then #3 came along, and he slept six hours a night, almost as soon as we got him home from the hospital.
-He almost never cried, even when he had good reason to do so.
+He seldom ever cried, even when he had good reason to do so.

 I know you’re concerned about the baby waking your sons up with her crying, but if the training works, their sleep will likely be disturbed for only a few nights.
 If all your children share a room, you might even consider letting the boys sleep on the couch for a few nights until the baby’s sleep schedule is better established.
 Otherwise, your reluctance to disturb their rest may short-circuit your attempts to train her.